zzzzsdaw/Merger-as-a-Stealer/README.md

 python evaluate-email.py
 ```

 Replace `evaluate-email.py` with the script that matches your target dataset (e.g., `evaluate-phone.py`, `evaluate-address.py`, etc.).
-**Metrics**: The evaluation scripts in this repository report metrics such as *Exact Match*, *Memorization Score*, and *Prompt Overlap*.
+The evaluation scripts  report metrics such as *Exact Match*, *Memorization Score*, and *Prompt Overlap*.
 For detailed definitions and explanations, please refer to our paper.

-### I. Prerequisites

-#### 1. Python Environment

-Make sure Python is installed.
-It is recommended to use Python 3.7 or above to ensure compatibility and stability of the script.

-#### 2. Necessary Libraries

-**transformers**: This library is used for loading models and tokenizers.
-Install it using the command `pip install transformers`.

-**torch**: Install it according to your CUDA version.
-For example, if you are using CUDA 11.8, you can run `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`.

-**rouge - score**: It is used for calculating ROUGE - L scores.
-Install it with the command `pip install rouge-score`.

-### II.
-Running Steps

-#### 1. Model Path Configuration

-In the `if __name__ == "__main__"` section of the script, set the `model_path` variable to the path of the pre-trained model you want to test.
-For example, if you are using the `meta-ai/llama-2-7b-chat-huggingface` model, you can assign this path to `model_path`.

-#### 2. Dataset Preparation

-Update the `dataset_paths` list in the script.
-Add the paths of the JSON - formatted datasets for testing one by one.
-For instance, a dataset path like `"./Proposed-PII-email.json"` can be added.

-#### 3. PII Extraction Pattern Definition

-In the `patterns` dictionary, set the regular expressions for PII extraction according to different datasets.
-For example, for the `"Proposed-PII-email.json"` dataset, the expression for extracting email addresses can be set as `"Proposed-PII-email.json": r"[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}"`.

-#### 4. Output File Specification

-Specify the `output_file` variable.
-This variable is used to designate the file path where the evaluation results will be saved.
-The results will be in JSON format.

-#### 5. Running the Script

-Open a terminal, navigate to the directory where the script is located, and then execute the command `python <script_name>.py`.
-Replace `<script_name>` with the actual name of the Python script.

 ## Contribution and Feedback